© 1997-2014 Jerry Emanuelson

 In general, it seems that the best things on the market right now for needle phobia are the Synera/Rapydan patch and the Buzzy device.
 The Buzzy device, on average, only eliminates about half of the needle sensation and pain, but that may be enough to make a very big difference for many people.
 The Buzzy device is becoming available in other countries besides the United States.
 For residents of the United Kingdom, there is now a Buzzy web site for the U.K.

-There are also now sellers of the Buzzy device in South Africa, Indonesia and Hungary.
+There are also now sellers of the Buzzy device in South Africa, Indonesia, Hungary, France, Taiwan and many other countries.
 See the Buzzy International Orders Page.
+(Unfortunately, as of February 2014, sales of Buzzy are still not permitted in Canada.)

-The Synera/Rapydan patch is supposedly available in the United States and is becoming available in most countries in Europe.
+The Synera patch is available in the United States and is becoming available in most countries in Europe (where it is sold under the name Rapydan).
 It requires a prescription, but most doctors have never heard of it.
 This is a good opportunity for patients to educate their doctors about needle phobia and about the things that are available for needle phobics.
 The Synera/Rapydan patch is currently intended for things like intravenous procedures.
 The patch may not numb deeply enough for intramuscular injections; but it should help a little, and every little bit helps.
 The Synera/Rapydan patch is not yet available in Canada or Australia.

 Applied Tension seems to be a good technique to prevent fainting.
 Applied Tension is a technique that does require some practice, though.
 It is a technique that you can practice doing at home, however, when you are not actually facing a needle procedure.
 Applied Tension may also be useful to those who tend to lose consciousness when watching or listening to descriptions of medical procedures.